tarjerw/TDT4173-project-group6/README.md

 NB: Before running any of the code, the csv files TweetDatabase_2016.csv and TweetDatabase_2020.csv need to be uploaded to colab.

 A more detailed description of how to run the code is also available within each colab file.
+Here we also link the code to relevant sections in the paper.

 ### Running logistic regression (ML_project_(BOW).ipynb)